RiccardoCozzi96/PWP_project/README.md

 ## Results

 Results will be saved in the corresponding folder (solver/model):
- - SOLUTION: /solver/model/solution/\*.txt
+ - SOLUTIONS: /solver/model/solution/\*.txt
  - PLOTS: /solver/model/plots/\*.png
- - LOG: /solver/model/log.json
+ - LOGS: /solver/model/log.json

 The log records the results for each instance (solving times if satisfiable).